loneicewolf/loneicewolf.github.io/README.md

 Here I will be writing blog posts about..

+This (site) is now fuzzy(e.g text everywhere) - because I am still creating it!

-- Binary Reverse Engineering
+`Debugging & Binary Reverse Engineering`
+  - JTAG (HDD Firmware backdoor) <- A project I have been planning to document for more than a year.
   - Patch/Inj/etc

-- My own Collection of [Reverse Shells](https://github.com/loneicewolf/ReverseShells)
+As well as My own Collection of [Reverse Shells](https://github.com/loneicewolf/ReverseShells) And the below topics;

 - Cryptanalysis
   - Classic